tony/cv/README.rst

-- Using relative file links to ``../data`` and ``../lib`` from the *vue/package.json* and *react/package.json* would **copy** the package, which means the react/vue's file watching wouldn't detect chages made to *lib/* and *data/*, but rather *react/node_modules/cv-lib* and *react/node_modules/cv-data*, and so on.
-Hot updates wouldn't work if you modifed the real data, only the files that were copied to *node_modules/*.
+- Using relative file links to ``../data`` and ``../lib`` from the *vue/package.json* and *react/package.json* would **copy** the package, which means the react/vue's file watching wouldn't detect changes made to *lib/* and *data/*, but rather *react/node_modules/cv-lib* and *react/node_modules/cv-data*, and so on.
+Hot updates wouldn't work if you modifed the real data, only the files that were copied to *node_modules/* (which you probably wouldn't edit directly).

   The data would be needlessly duplicated, and would grow stale if changes were made in development.